arangodb/docs/3.10/installation-mac-osx.md

 ### Known issues

-- The ArangoDB Starter is not included in v3.3.x, but shipped with all 3.4.x versions.
-- The Commandline argument parsing does not accept blanks in filenames; the CLI version below does.
+- The command-line argument parsing does not accept blanks in filenames; the CLI version below does.
 - If you need to change server endpoint while starting _homebrew_ version, you can edit arangod.conf file and uncomment line with endpoint needed, e.g.: